 Since its inception in 1867 as one of the nation's original public land grant universities, the University of Illinois has witnessed significant periods of change and growth.
-From the "Illinois Industrial University's" first day of instruction in Urbana in 1868, to the opening of the Chicago Circle campus in 1965 and its subsequent consolidation with the University's Medical Center in 1982 to create the University of Illinois at Chicago, to the addition of the Springfield campus in 1995, the University has evolved and adapted to become one of the world's great institutions of higher education with three campuses sharing a common name, mission, governing body, senior leadership and unwavering commitment to academic excellence.
+From the "Illinois Industrial University's" first day of instruction in Urbana in 1868, to the opening of the Chicago Circle campus in 1965 and its subsequent consolidation with the University's Medical Center in 1982 to create the University of Illinois at Chicago, to the addition of the Springfield campus in 1995, to the launching of the Global Campus in 2008, the University has evolved and adapted to become one of the world's great institutions of higher education with three campuses sharing a common name, mission, governing body, senior leadership and unwavering commitment to academic excellence.

-The University must

-have a clear strategy

-in place.

-Knowledge is the most significant economic and social force in world history, the trend accelerated clearer in the 21st century and higher education will see its importance and influence grow in the coming decades.
+The University must have a clear strategy in place.
+The University has now entered a new phase of growth and change.
+Knowledge is the most significant economic and social force in world history.
+This trend accelerated in the 21st century, and higher education will see its importance and influence grow in the coming decades.
 However, as in other industries and sectors, extraordinary, rapid change has become a constant.
 This dynamic environment provides challenges and for a great public research university like the University of Illinois, opportunities as well.

-The challenges and opportunities facing the University of Illinois grow out of the changing environmental forces acting upon it.
+The opportunities and challenges facing the University of Illinois grow out of the changing environmental forces acting upon it.
 A few of the key forces include the following:

 - Aggressive competition (nationally and internationally) for students, faculty, resources and reputation from both traditional and non-traditional providers has created a fluid educational marketplace which threatens to erode the quality of the University's academic programs. - The growing demands for education, technological innovation in educational design and delivery and economic development through technological commercialization create high levels of opportunity as well as a challenge for the University.
-In particular, the market for on-demand education has expanded rapidly. - There has been a sea change in the traditional model for financing public higher education in Illinois and across the nation.
+In particular, the market for on-demand education has expanded rapidly. - There has been a sea of change in the traditional model for financing public higher education in Illinois and across the nation.
 In particular, the significant shift in how the University is funded over the past few years has brought into stark contrast the alternative futures that it could face, ranging from a slow decline to excellence.